se4ai2223-uniba/architectural-style-recognition/docs/testing.md

 Especially in dataset that grow over time, for example colllecting users data, this step is crucial since there are chance that users could send non realible data.

-## Great Expectation
+## Great Expectations
-A tool that can help us to do this kind of tests is Great Expectation.
+A tool that can help us to do this kind of tests is Great Expectations.
 It offers a set of functionality that helps developers to build up reliable tests on datasets.
-Great Expectation is oriented to tabular data and not images like in our project, but this has not been a problem, we have extracted a set of informations from our dataset and saved them into a .csv file generated before applyng the GE test suite.
+Great Expectations is oriented to tabular data and not images like in our project, but this has not been a problem, we have extracted a set of informations from our dataset and saved them into a .csv file generated before applyng the GE test suite.
 The informations are the followings:
 <ul>
     <li>File Name </li>